temporalio/temporal/docs/admin/dlq.md

 ### History Tasks DLQ
 To enable the DLQ for non-replication history tasks, set `history.TaskDLQEnabled` to true.
+You can specify the maximum number of task execution attempts with unexpected errors using the dynamic config `history.TaskDLQUnexpectedErrorAttempts`.
+The task will be sent to DLQ after the specified number of attempts.

 ## Detection
 There is a metric `dlq_writes`, which is incremented each time a message is enqueued to the DLQ.